nice-game-hints/machinarium/city/clocktower/pipes.md

 order: 30
 ---

-The big tank is empty, but you'll need to switch off the water if you want to progress.
+The big tank has been emptied, but you'll need to switch off the water if you want to progress.

 # How do I do that?
 There's a staggering number of pipes near the tank.
 You'll need to put three wrenches in very strategic spots to switch off the fountain, however.